Yaman (film): Plot

 Anjana meets with Tamizh and informs him that someone has been constantly calling her and sexually harassing her and she believes that the caller has political support.
-Tamizh decides to join politics.
 Tamizh meets with Pandi and discovers that Anjana’s caller is Pandi’s son and Tamizh warns him at gunpoint for his son to apologise to Anjana.
-Some goons attempt to kill Thamizh using Molotov cocktails and also target his grandfather, and Tamizh’s grandfather is admitted to the hospital.
+Some goons attempt to kill Thamizh using Molotov cocktails and also target his grandfather, and Thamizh’s grandfather is admitted to the hospital.
 However, he dies.
 Anjana meets with Tamizh, apologises, and conveys her love.
 Tamizh meets with Karunakaran and tells him that Thiyagu should become a witness against Pandi.
 Tamizh then informs Sakthi, his henchman, to kidnap Thiyagu’s family and forces Thiyagu to go to the media and speak against Pandi.
 Thamizharasan marries Anjana and invites Karunakaran to their wedding.
-Tamizh informs that he wants to contest as a candidate in the upcoming elections for VTMK (Veera Tamizhar Muentra Kazhagam).
+Tamizh states that he wants to contest the upcoming elections as a candidate for VTMK (Veera Tamizhar Muentra Kazhagam).

 Karunakaran then decides to conspire with Thangapandi to murder Tamizh before the election.
 Pandi says that he will kill Tamizh and informs Karunakaran that he needs Thiyagu to die for the court cases to disappear.
 His party inform Tamizh that he has been selected as a candidate for the election, and hears that Thiyagu has met with a fatal car accident.
-Karunakaran tells Sakthi to kill Tamizh and he will give him the bar and parking lease.
+Karunakaran tells Sakthi to kill Tamizh, and he will give him the bar and parking lease.
 Tamizh contemplates Thiyagu’s death.
 The following day, Tamizh decides to let Anjana stay home and goes to the party rally.
 Tamizh tells Karunakaran that he knows about the conspiracy to kill him and says that he plans to end the “political game”.
 Karunakaran tells Sakthi that Tamizh knows of their plan and tells him to kill Tamizh.
 Sakthi then tells Karunakaran that he was the one who exposed Karunakaran’s plan to Tamizh.